encyclopedia-of-code/tiny-graphics-js/README.md

 # tiny-graphics.js

-The tiny-graphics-js library refactors common WebGL steps to demonstrate how you can organize a complex graphics program.
+The tiny-graphics-js library refactors common WebGL steps, demonstrating how to organize a complex graphics program.

 Use this library to learn graphics and WebGL.
 You will reduce the clutter and repetition that tends to fill up beginner WebGL projects.